-In seeking innovation, competitive advantages, and efficiencies, enterprises have moved toward a DevOps-based cloud infrastructure model.
+In seeking innovation, competitive advantages and efficiencies, enterprises have moved into a DevOps based Cloud infrastructure model.
 As such, they have increased enterprise IT speed and agility in ways we've never seen before.
-Many organizations continue to adopt public cloud infrastructure and new deployment approaches like containers and serverless technologies.
+Many organizations now use public cloud infrastructure and new deployment approaches like containers and serverless.
 By embracing this new model, the latest cloud computing technology is dramatically accelerating the pace of change.
-These practices allow workloads, applications, and even environments to be automated, autoscaled, migrated, and more.
+These practices allow workloads, applications, and even environments to be automated, auto-scaled, migrated, and more.
 The resulting competitive advantages are powerful.